 The offense has options to play around with on the line, a new running back has to emerge – it should be Texas A&M transfer Jashaun Corbin – and the receiving corps should grow into one of the team’s biggest strengths.
 As long as QB James Blackman can take his experience and game up another level, the O should be fine.

 The defense has way, way too much talent and experience to not be appreciably better.
 There are at least three NFL top 50 picks to work around, the depth is good, and the athleticism is there to attack like the new coaching staff is going to want to do.

 Set The Florida State Regular Season Win Total At … 6

 If this was national championship-level Florida State, the schedule would work out great.

-Clemson and Florida are killers, but both of them have to come to Tallahassee.
-NC State and Syracuse will be better – both games are on the road – and dealing with Louisville won’t be easy, but even with the trip to Miami the road games aren’t that bad.
+Clemson is a killer, and Pitt, Virginia and North Carolina are tough, but they all have to come to Tallahassee.
+NC State and Miami will be better – both games are on the road – and dealing with Louisville won’t be easy, but the road games aren’t that bad.

-Even so, there’s way too much talent and experience across the board to not easily get bowl eligible – something that’s been a fight over the last few years – and set the tone for what should be a resurgence in the program.
+On it, there’s way too much talent and experience across the board to not come up with a winning season – something that’s been a fight over the last few years – and set the tone for what should be a resurgence in the program.

 Don’t expect a conference title again quite yet, but six wins or more would be a great start.